Reactor™ - The manual

 Don't Inherit

 Turning on this option will ensure no parameters are inherited from the Template Behavior for this entire Feedback.
-Read more about inheritance here: Behavior Inheritance
+Read more about inheritance here: Behavior Inheritance.

 Actions